My process as a copywriter for sustainable businesses

 Leave to simmer

-I always schedule other work or take a break after I’ve written the first draft.
+I always schedule a break after I’ve written the first draft.
 I want to step away from your project.
 I want to forget what I’ve written.
 That way, I can edit it with fresh eyes.

 Now come 4 rounds of edits